aiven/aiven-docs/docs/platform/howto/byoc/networking-security.md

 The [bastion](https://en.wikipedia.org/wiki/Bastion_host) proxy service acts as a trusted relay between the Aiven Management plane and your BYOC environment.
 A typical BYOC implementation results in workloads that are not directly accessible from external networks.
-The bastion proxy is located in a separate virtual private cloud (VPC) and facilitates the communication between Aiven Management and monitoring systems and your private workloads.
+The bastion proxy is located in a virtual private cloud (VPC) and facilitates the communication between Aiven Management and monitoring systems and your private workloads.
 The bastion proxy service is also responsible for facilitating a communication channel that allows the Aiven Management plane to launch services within your private cloud.

 ### Traffic to the bastion

-Aiven leverages redundant gateways to conduct BYOC operations.
-Ingress traffic from particular Aiven gateway IP addresses to the bastion subnet on specific ports is required.
+Aiven Management plane traffic to your BYOC environment originates from redundant NAT gateways.
+Therefore, the bastion subnet needs to whitelist four static IPs on relevant ports.
-Each gateway is hosted on a separate and geographically remote cloud provider to protect against communication failures.

 | Source                 | Destination    | Description                                                                                                                                   |
 | ---------------------- | ---------------| --------------------------------------------------------------------------------------------------------------------------------------------- |